BitcoinDesign/Guide/guide/onboarding/manual-backup.md

 ### When to reveal a recovery phrase

-The onboarding carousels that we previously mentioned are a great place to prep and explain to users that they will be given a recovery phrase.
-While some wallets skip this step, in might be appropriate in some scenarios to display it early on.
-Doing so in the initial onboarding process allows users to pause, internalize what a recovery phrase is, and ensures that they do not neglect this step later on.
+Onboarding carousels are a great place to prep and explain to users that they will be given a recovery phrase.
+While some wallets skip this step, it might be appropriate to display it early on in some scenarios.
+Doing so in the initial onboarding process allows users to pause, internalize what a recovery phrase is, and ensures that they do not neglect this step later.

 {% include /tip/open.html label="Tip: Let users transact even when not backed up" icon="info" color="blue" %}